Emaa9/AddPosts/README.md

 How to start this app:

 Step1.
-You should install node_modules with this command npm i
+You should install node_modules with this command: npm i

 Step2.
-To start this app you should use npm start
+To start this app you should use: npm start